-Store the new puild properties file in the top level of the VIVO distribution directory.
-Store the new puild properties file in your VIVO home directory.
+Store the new build.properties file in the top level of the VIVO distribution directory.
+Store the new runtime.properties file in your VIVO home directory.

-Properties in build.properties Properties in runtime.properties vitro.core.dir vitro.home tomcat.home webapp.name All other properties from deploy.properties Note that vitro.home replaces vitro Note that vitro.local.solr.ipadd distribution.
-See the VIVO Wiki for more information.
+Properties in build.properties Properties in runtime.properties vitro.core.dir vitro.home tomcat.home webapp.name All other properties from deploy.properties Note that vitro.home replaces vitro Note that vitro.local.solr.ipadd).home.directory ress.mask is no longer used .